Viking Medallions and Pendants

 The Bird Lunula

 #8101; Here's another from the Eastern Vikings, the Rus.
 The original piece is from Nitra-Lupka, Poland.
 It's about 1 3/8" wide and 1 3/16" high.
-In silver, the price is $35, and in bronze it is $15.
+In silver, in bronze

 Click here for an